 Ear Surgery (Otoplasty)

 Prominent or misshapen ears can have a negative impact a person’s self-esteem.
 Oftentimes, ears that protrude from the side of the head can appear to be disproportionate with the rest of the facial features.
 Other ear abnormalities – such as Stahl’s ear, cup ear, or lidding ear – can significantly affect the overall shape of the ear.
-With otoplasty, plastic surgeon John Sarbak, MD can help patients improve the shape and position of their ears for enhanced facial harmony and self-confidence.
+With otoplasty, our plastic surgeon—John Sarbak, MD—can help patients improve the shape and position of their ears for enhanced facial harmony and self-confidence.

 - What is Otoplasty?